Analytical coarse grained potential parameterization by Reinforcement Learning for anisotropic cellulose: Results

 \subsubsection{Brick-and-mortar}

-Revealed by former researches, highly aligned CNCs can assemble as different arrangements, such as staggered brick-and-mortar structure\cite{li2004nanoscale,natarajan2018bioinspired} and chiral nematic helicoidal structures\cite{natarajan2018bioinspired}.
-Brick-and-mortar structure could increase stiffness, strength and toughness, and this test could be seen as a CNC level in-plane-shear.
-In these simulations, 4$\times$8 CNC are assembled and each one is composed of 36 parallel cellulose chains.
-The elementary cellulose chains are 10, 20, 30 or 40 cellulose residues long.
-There are already 1.5 million atoms in AA system if the elementary brick is 60 cellulose residues long, and 80 cellulose residues length bricks are only simulated in CG models.
-Local-slips and small non-local slips appeared as frictional fracture behavior for staggered structures regardless of basic brick length.
-These results also demonstrate a positive correlation of toughness and the overlapping length.
+According to previous studies, highly aligned CNCs can be assembled into staggered brick-and-mortar\cite{li2004nanoscale,natarajan2018bioinspired} and chiral nematic helicoidal structures\cite{natarajan2018bioinspired}.
+The brick-and-mortar structure can increase the stiffness, strength, and toughness, and this test can be considered as a mesoscopic in-plane shear, as shown in Figure~\ref{fig:brick_and_mortar}.
+In these simulations, each CNC brick was composed of 36 parallel cellulose chains and 4$\times$8 CNCs were assembled.
+The elementary cellulose chains contained 10, 20, 40, 60, or 80 cellulose residues.
+There are 1.5 million atoms in the AA system if the elementary brick is 60 cellulose residues long.
+Longer cellulose bricks were simulated using the CG model only.
+Local slips and small decentralized slips appeared as frictional fracture behaviors for the staggered structures with different brick lengths.
+Stretch toughness and overlapping length also demonstrated a positive correlation.